somesettylalithakumari/AI-Code-Chatbot-Development/README.md

 Booking is saved to DB
 Confirmation email is sent

-# PDF Knowledge Base (RAG)
+## PDF Knowledge Base (RAG)
-Upload PDFs from the UI
+-Upload PDFs from the UI
-PDFs are embedded and indexed
+-PDFs are embedded and indexed
-AI answers questions only using uploaded knowledge
+-AI answers questions only using uploaded knowledge

-# Admin Dashboard
+## Admin Dashboard
-View all bookings
+-View all bookings
-Monitor system usage
+-Monitor system usage
-Accessible from the bottom of the app
+-Accessible from the bottom of the app